harlan-zw/unlighthouse/docs/api/index.md

 - **Type:** `(routeDefinitions: any[]) => HookResult`

-  When route definitions are provided to Unlighthouse this function will be called, useful for delaying internal logic until the definitions are found.
+  When route definitions are provided to Unlighthouse this function will be called useful for delaying internal logic until the definitions are found.

 ### visited-client